numpy/numpy/doc/source/reference/c-api.ufunc.rst

                PyObject *callable;
            } PyUFunc_PyFuncData;

-    At each iteration of the loop, the *nin* input objects are exctracted from their object arrays and placed into an argument tuple, the Python *callable* is called with the input arguments, and the nout outputs are placed into their object arrays.
+    At each iteration of the loop, the *nin* input objects are extracted from their object arrays and placed into an argument tuple, the Python *callable* is called with the input arguments, and the nout outputs are placed into their object arrays.